alteroo/firebase-cli/README.md

-# firebase-cli
+# hugo-and-firebase
-docker image running firebase-cli
+docker image running firebase-cli and hugo
+Used in a Gitlab Pipeline for deploying a Hugo site to Firebase